 - Notification Form: Acquisition of a Heating Oil Retail Business (Word)

 The Maine Atty.
 Gen. does not monitor gasoline or heating oil prices.
 When price increases do not appear to result from market-driven causes, the FTC alerts the appropriate state Attorney General

 Maine's Petroleum Market Share Act requires wholesale suppliers of home heating oil and motor fuel oil to provide annual reports to the Attorney General of gallons sold to retailers and end users.
 See 10 M.R.S. sec.
 1673.
-The act also requires the Attorney General to compile and post the aggregate data reported.
-See latest PMSA data here.
+The Act also states that every 2 years the Attorney General shall make a report to the Legislature describing the concentration of retail outlets in the State, and recommending whether additional legislation is needed.
+Also, the Attorney General posts aggregate data collected pursuant to the Act annually.
+Links to the reports/data are below.

 Helpful Antitrust Links